-Try to spice up the mood of your husband and in-laws, if it seems that they are not much enthusiastic about this festival.
+Try to spice up the mood of your hubby and in-laws, if you see that they aren’t much enthusiastic about this festival.
 This will help you to bond together with them.
 You can organize a small holi party in the open area of your society inviting all your near and dear ones.
 Conduct some funny and exciting games that will make their day.
 In this fun, don’t forget to collect the memories.
-For this you can hire a Professional Photographer of the town so capture the moments spent altogether.
+For this, you can hire a Professional Photographer from the town to capture the moments spent altogether.

 Picture Credits: Jolly LLB 2

-Holi celebrations are something that is bound to get a bit out of hand and when it is the first Holi after marriage, it is really something extraordinary.
-So, in the celebration have some music so that people can dance to the tunes and enjoy their fullest.
+Holi celebrations are something that makes you do fun out of the box especially if it’s your first holi after, it is really something extraordinary.
+So, during the celebration have some music so that people can dance to the tunes and enjoy their fullest.
 You can keep the music voice a bit slower so that it won’t create any sort of noise pollution and disturbs other places that are around.
-Think of this party as an investment, for creating memories that will last forever.
+Think of this party as if you are saving something, for creating remarkable memories that will be remembered for the lifetime.

 Picture Courtesy: Action Replayy